On Lagrange multipliers of constrained optimization in Hilbert spaces: Revisiting the weak form asymptotic KKT system

 \section{Revisiting the weak form asymptotic KKT system}

 In the previous arguments we notice that in the infinite-dimensional case, the essential Lagrange multiplier may not exist.
 Here we derive a sufficient condition to guarantee the existence of the essential Lagrange multiplier by the W-AKKT system (\ref{eq:w-akkt}).
-We will also use the W-AKKT system (\ref{eq:w-akkt}) to give a proof of the existence of the proper Lagrange multiplier under Robinson's condition (cf. \cite[p.
+We will also use the W-AKKT system (\ref{eq:w-akkt}) to give a proof of the existence of the proper Lagrange multiplier under a generalized condition of Robinson's condition (cf. \cite[p.
 5]{ito2008lagrange}, \cite{maurer1979first, robinson1976stability, zowe1979regularity} or (\ref{eq:RCQ})).
-A sufficient condition, which includes Robinson's condition as a special case, to guarantee the existence of the proper Lagrange multiplier is also given.
 It is worth noting that all these results also give the convergence results of the multipliers generated by the classical ALM for the model problem.